hideaki/simple-upcoming-events/readme.txt

 == Usage ==
 When you publish a new post, add a Custom Field named "date", and set its value to the date the event will take place (i.e. "2009-05-02").
 That's it!

+== Version History ==
+1.0.1 - Removed usage of date_create, which was added in PHP 5.2, to support PHP 4.